kimchitsigai/Articles-and-Tutorials/Dropbox_install_ubuntu.md

 Dropbox is a popular cloud, file-hosting service for sharing files and keeping files synchronized across various devices.
 Among other uses, Dropbox provides (i) a convenient way to back-up important files on your cloud server and/or (ii) the option of editing files on your virtual private server ("VPS"), locally, and having those modifications automatically synced on your VPS.

+## Prerequisite

+You do **NOT** want to give Dropbox &ndash; nor any other external program, for that matter &ndash; unfettered access to all of the files on your server.
+Therefore, avoid giving the Dropbox daemon root access by, at a minimum, first creating a non-root user, as outlined in [Initial Server Setup with Ubuntu 12.04](https://www.digitalocean.com/community/articles/initial-server-setup-with-ubuntu-12-04).

 ## Install Dropbox via command line

 The Dropbox daemon is compatible with both the 32-bit and 64-bit Ubuntu server.
-To install, execute the following command in a terminal:
+To install, log into your VPS as a non-root user and execute the following command in a terminal:

 #### For 32-bit Operating System